 As you can see, I did a total of 172 thousand euros of sales on my website for the whole year of 2020, which roughly corresponds to 210 thousand USD (the conversion rates that I'm using are at the time of the writing of this post).

 My website brought me as monthly recurring revenue (MRR) somewhere around 11322 euros per month, which roughly corresponds to 13840 USD per month.

 I had 1739 new customers, of which, 1533 were recurring subscribers.
 Not bad for a pandemic year I think 😊!

 The average customer lifetime value on my website is 114 euros, which is roughly 140 USD.
 That is awesome, and much higher than the typical customer lifetime value in any marketplace I believe.

-This is because on my website, I can propose things like yearly subscriptions, lifetime plans, team plans, bundles.
+This is because, on my website, I can propose things like yearly subscriptions, lifetime plans, team plans, and bundles.
 These are all higher value sales that make the average customer lifetime value rise.

 Also, the use of subscriptions more or less ensures that the revenue that I get from one month to another does not vary that much, which is another bonus of the subscription model.